About Us

 News

-ISPB and Prevent Blindness Illinois (PBIL) have once again declared October as Contact Lens Safety Month.
-The purpose of the awareness initiative is to educate the public on the…
+ISPB and Prevent Blindness Illinois (PBIL) have once again declared November as Diabetes-related Eye Disease Awareness Month.
+Early detection and treatment of diabetes is essential, as the risk of…

 My Retina Tracker Genetic Testing Program